IBMDeveloperUK/Minishift101/workshop/Lab1/README.md

 # Lab 1.
-Set up your first project
+Creating OpenShift projects

 Learn how to login to an OpenShift cluster and create a new project in Minishift.